marijnh/Eloquent-JavaScript/19_paint.md

 {{index "side effect", "persistent data structure"}}

-We want to be able to treat a picture as an ((immutable)) value, for reasons that we'll get back to later in the chapter.
+We want to be able to treat a picture as an ((immutable)) value, for reasons we'll get back to later in the chapter.
 But we also sometimes need to update a whole bunch of pixels at a time.
 To be able to do that, the class has a `draw` method that expects an array of updated pixels—objects with `x`, `y`, and `color` properties—and creates a new picture with those pixels overwritten.
 This method uses `slice` without arguments to copy the entire pixel array—the start of the slice defaults to 0, and the end defaults to the array's length.

 {{index "Array constructor", "fill method", ["length property", "for array"], [array, creation]}}